 The face and ears will require the most time and effort and are the areas most likely to upset your dog.
 For both of your sakes, it is best to start here and work backward.

-Take your poodle firmly by the muzzle and using sure, steady motions begin to cut in the same direction the hair runs in.
+Take your poodle gently but firmly by the muzzle and using sure, steady motions begin to cut in the same direction the hair runs in.
 This will require changing directions several times, especially around the eyes.
 Use the smallest set of clippers you have in your arsenal.

 To get the ears right, hold them flat, out away from the head, and trim down with the hair.
 If the look you are going for requires the hair to be trimmed to the shape of the ears, use scissors along the edges to minimize the chances of injuring the ear itself.